mrgswift/laravel-encryptenv/README.md

 When the command has completed the encryption sequence it will display "Done!"

-Check your .env/config file to make sure the values you want encrypted are as you expect.
+Check your environment variables file to make sure the values you want encrypted are as you expect.

 Your .env file (or custom config) will look similar to this:
 ```php